CallumEddisford/react-ultimate-carousel/README.md

 - Single element markup, the rest is your own
 - No bloated styles, just a few required rules - complete control over how you style your carousel!
 - No JS transition tom foolery, pure native HTML elements
+- Light weight with a tiny package size of `~7kb`
-- Plenty of demo carousels;
+- Plenty of demos;
   - Horizontal
   - Vertical
   - With navigation buttons